developersCradle/java-web-dev-soap-rest-api/Java Web Services/Section 07/README.md

 </patient>
 ````

+- `package-info.java` will be used, if we will be creating the Java docs.

 - The `ObjectFactory.java` will be used if there is **Data Structure**, which does not **map** to **particular field**!
+    - This **usually** is rarely used.

 # Generating Java Classes from XML Schema.